Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

   ![Screenshot showing the grafana dashboard](./57.png)

-- Additionally, the dashboard breaks down the components of OEE—Availability, Product Quality, and Performance—to provide a detailed analysis.
-A key focus is on Availability, with constant monitoring of Downtimes to identify and classify lost time reasons, such as equipment malfunctions or ingredient shortages.
+- Additionally, the dashboard breaks down the components of OEE; *Availability*, *Product Quality*, and *Performance*, to provide a detailed analysis.
+A key focus is on *Availability*, with constant monitoring of downtime to identify and classify lost time reasons, such as equipment malfunctions or ingredient shortages.

   ![Screenshot showing the grafana dashboard](./58.png)